Realism (international relations): Common assumptions

 States employ the rational model of decision making by obtaining and acting upon complete and accurate information.
 The state is sovereign and guided by a national interest defined in terms of power.
 Since the only constraint of the international system is anarchy, there is no international authority and states are left to their own devices to ensure their own security.
 Realists believe that sovereign states are the principal actors in the international system.
 International institutions, non-governmental organizations, multinational corporations, individuals and other sub-state or trans-state actors are viewed as having little independent influence.
 States are inherently aggressive (offensive realism) and obsessed with security (defensive realism).
 Territorial expansion is only constrained by opposing powers.
 This aggressive build-up, however, leads to a security dilemma whereby increasing one's security may bring along even greater instability as an opposing power builds up its own arms in response (an arms race).
 Thus, security becomes a zero-sum game where only relative gains can be made.
+Moreover, the "relative gains" notion of the realist school implies that states must fight against each other to gain benefits.

 Realists believe that there are no universal principles with which all states may guide their actions.
 Instead, a state must always be aware of the actions of the states around it and must use a pragmatic approach to resolve problems as they arise.
 A lack of certainty regarding intentions prompts mistrust and competition between states.

 Rather than assume that states are the central actors, some realists, such as William Wohlforth and Randall Schweller refer instead to "groups" as the key actors of interest.

 Finally, states are sometimes described as "billiard balls" or "black boxes".
 This analogy is meant to underscore the secondary importance of internal state dynamics and decisionmaking in realist models, in stark contrast to bureaucratic or individual-level theories of international relations.